HardlyDifficult/Tutorials/Chapter1.md

 What if it's not a parent class?

 I recommend always using protected on Unity events.
 A class may not be a parent at the moment but code constantly changes and matures.
 This is a best practice to help avoid potential issues in the future.
 If the class never becomes a parent, the method is effectively treated as private.
-There is no performence or other runtime impact from using protected.
+There is no performance or other runtime impact from using protected.

 Why not always make the methods virtual?